 In January 2011, we acquired all of the capital stock of MET for an initial cash payment of approximately \$1.6 million.
 MET specializes in 511 advanced traveler information systems and offers Maintenance Decision Support System ("MDSS") management tools that allow users to create solutions to meet roadway maintenance decision needs.
 We also agreed to pay up to \$1 million on each of the first two anniversaries of the closing of the acquisition, as well as up to an additional \$2 million under a 24-month earn-out provision.
 In January 2012, we made a cash payment of approximately \$668,000 of the first deferred payment to the shareholders of MET and held back \$250,000 in accordance with certain provisions of the purchase agreement.
-In June 2012, we determined the contingencies related to the \$250,000 holdback were not met and the entire amount was reversed into operating income.
+In June 2012, we determined the contingencies related to the release of the \$250,000 holdback were not met.
+As a result, no portion of the \$250,000 holdback will be released, and the entire amount was reversed into operating income.
 Additionally, no amounts were earned by the MET shareholders related to the first year earn-out provision.